-An excellent exercise regimen for plantar fasciitis includes gentle, prolonged, and pain-free stretching exercises of the Achilles tendon complex (the tendon that is attached to the heel and calf), plantar fascia, and gastrocnemius-soleus complex (Two muscles in the calf area of the lower leg.).
-Among all conservative measures, it is believed that stretching exercises have the highest success rates for pain relief.
+An excellent exercise regimen for plantar fasciitis includes gentle, prolonged, and pain-free stretching exercises of the Achilles tendon complex (the tendon attached to the heel and calf), plantar fascia, and gastrocnemius-soleus complex (Two muscles in the calf area of the lower leg.).
+Stretching exercises have the highest success rates for pain relief among all conservative measures.

-• Stand with your hands against the wall.
-The affected leg is positioned slightly behind the other leg.
+- Stand with your hands against the wall.
+The affected leg is positioned slightly behind the other portion.
 Securely keep your heels flat on the floor.
-Keeping the injured leg straight and your heels on the ground, gradually lean forward, and bend the uninjured leg until you feel a stretch in the lower part of the injured leg.
+Keeping the injured leg straight and your heels on the ground, gradually lean forward and bend the uninjured leg until you feel a stretch in the lower part of the wounded leg.
 Hold the position for 10 to 15 seconds, and release.
 Repeat the exercise 5 to 10 times.

-• Another way to do the previous exercise is to sit on the floor with the legs straight.
+- Another way to do the previous exercise is to sit on the floor with straight legs.
 Loop a resistant band around the foot of the leg to be stretched.
+You may push your foot against the band to strengthen your calf.
 Gently pull the forefoot towards the knee, and hold the stretch for 10 to 30 seconds.
 Repeat 5 to 10 times or as tolerated.
-You may push your foot against the band to strengthen your calf.

 Achilles tendon stretch, hamstring stretch, stair stretch, toe stretch, and soleus stretch are some stretching exercises that focus mainly on improving the flexibility of the plantar fascia.

 Plantar fasciitis can affect anyone regardless of age, gender, or activity level.
 If you have flat feet, are overweight, have poor circulation, have diabetes, or have other risk factors for the condition, you are more likely to develop plantar fasciitis.